obscrivn/databasebook/_sources/intro-relational.md

 Modern application architecture showing how databases sit beneath applications, data services, and AI components.
 ```

-This is a useful way to frame the course early:

 - the app still needs data storage
 - the database still holds the core records
 - object storage, caches, and search systems support performance and retrieval
 - AI systems still rely on persistent application state, records, and data access

-The point is not to teach a cloud architecture diagram in detail.

 The point is to show that relational databases remain central even in modern software stacks.

 ## 8. Which one are we using and why?

 In this course, you will encounter multiple database systems because each helps illustrate a different part of the technology.

-The goal is not to memorize product interfaces.

 The goal is to learn transferable concepts: